12 Great Indoor PE Games For Kids

-One of the more challenging tasks for any physical education teacher or youth sports coach is coming up with creative, engaging, and fun indoor PE games for kids that still increase cardiovascular fitness and strength.
+One of the more challenging tasks for any physical education teacher or youth sports coach is creating creative, engaging, and fun indoor PE games for kids for those rainy days that still increase cardiovascular fitness and strength.

-However, some indoor PE games strike a balance and can increase fitness while not requiring a ton of real estate.
+However, some indoor PE activities strike a balance and can increase fitness while not requiring a ton of real estate.

 Indoor PE Games For Kids